-Are you hosting a picnic or barbecue?
-Then how about announcing this with a unique picnic invitation such as this one.
+Hosting a picnic or barbecue?
+How about announcing this with a unique picnic invitation such as this one.

 Making this unique invitation involves cutting the whole card into strips and weaving it all together.